KU-Sakshi/Cards/README.md

 # Cards
-cards using html and CSS.
+Creating Cards using html and CSS.